KhunMyatlevy/My-Notes/C# Notes/about_class.md

 ### Polymorphism and Method Overriding Example

 This example demonstrates Polymorphism and Method Overriding in C# using a Vehicle class and its derived classes Car, Boat, and Bicycle.
+Method overwriting is way to achieve Polymorphism.

 ```csharp
 using System;